Building type

 What about corrosion on metal roofs and canopies?

-Cut-edge corrosion is treated as part of the preparation.
-Exposed edges, laps and fixings are cleaned back, treated and sealed before any coating, so the rust does not return through the new surface.
+It is treated as part of the prep.
+The exposed edges, laps and fixings are cleaned back, treated and sealed before any coating, so the rust does not return through the new surface.

 Book your free site surveyWhat does your building need?